iluwatar/java-design-patterns/data-locality/README.md

 In plain words

 > The Data Locality pattern organizes data in memory to reduce access times and improve performance by ensuring that data frequently accessed together is stored close together.
+This is crucial for high-performance applications like game engines and real-time data processing systems.

 **Programmatic Example**